xuyunbei/Inexact-preconditioning/CT/README.md

 2. Open Matlab

-3. Run set_up.m
+3. Run set_up.m to load the data and the optimal function value

-4. There are 5 algorithms:
+4. There are 6 algorithms to test:

    run PDHG.m to test the vanilla PDHG;